learnlatex/learnlatex.github.io/en/more-15.md

 go beyond the areas covered by this course and study the LaTeX inplementation in detail then the following links may help.

-The source of LaTeX itself is available as a LaTeX-typeset document `source2e.pdf`, avalable at [texdoc.net](https://texdoc.net/texmf-dist/doc/latex/base/source2e.pdf)
+The source of LaTeX itself is available as a LaTeX-typeset document `source2e.pdf`, available at [texdoc.net](https://texdoc.net/texmf-dist/doc/latex/base/source2e.pdf)

 Current releases of LaTeX also have preloaded the LaTeX3 Programming Language code, previously available